The Mechanism of Benchmark Interest Rate in Indonesia

 When interest rates are low, you can invest the available cash your company earns in high-yield accounts.
 During an extended time of low-interest rates, you could also be able to refinance some of your outstanding loans, which would help to stabilize your overall debt.
 Regarding this, InCorp Indonesia provides accounting services that would help extend further details to help your business gain greater profits.

 Both domestic and foreign enterprises are impacted by the revision of the benchmark interest rate that BI issues.
 The cost of financing for export and import businesses will likewise go down when the benchmark interest rate declines.
 Additionally, it is anticipated that a reduction in interest rates will channel foreign investments into the country.
-Aside from accounting services, InCorp Indonesia also assists with company registration for domestic and foreign enterprises.
+Aside from accounting services, InCorp Indonesia (an Ascentium Company) also assists with company registration for domestic and foreign enterprises.

 Daris Salam